List of The Originals characters: Freya Mikaelson

-Freya Mikaelson is a fictional character, firstborn child of Mikael and Esther, the eldest sister of Finn, Elijah, Kol, Rebekah, and Henrik, the maternal older half-sister of Niklaus, and the paternal aunt of Klaus' daughter with Hayley Marshall, Hope.
-She is the main character in The Originals.
+Freya Mikaelson is the firstborn child of Mikael and Esther, the eldest sister of Finn, Elijah, Kol, Rebekah, and Henrik, the maternal older half-sister of Niklaus, and the paternal aunt of Klaus' daughter with Hayley Marshall, Hope.
+She is a main character in The Originals.
 Freya was born in the late years of the 10th century to a Viking warrior named Mikael and his wife Esther.
 Her parents had met after her mother was captured during a Viking raid, and fell in love before marrying.
 Freya was their firstborn child.
 Her birth was a result of a deal her mother made with her aunt, Dahlia, who used magic to make the barren Esther able to have children of her own.
 She was, according to Esther, the apple of Mikael's eye.
 However, when she was five, Freya was taken by her aunt as part of Esther's deal when Esther was pregnant with Elijah, and her life following that is a mystery.
 Esther claimed that she was the victim of a plague in order to cover up what she and Dahlia had done, which is what caused Mikael and Esther to move from Norway to a village in a "mystical land" far away in the New World, which was later called Mystic Falls.

 They moved there under the advisement of Esther's dear friend and mentor, a witch named Ayana, who told them that the inhabitants were extremely healthy and had increased strength and speed.
 These villagers were later revealed to be werewolves.
-In the modern day, Freya was mentioned by Elijah, when he explained to Elena that his mother and father had seven children, and again by Rebekah, when she told Elena the story about how her family ended up in Mystic Falls.
+In The Vampire Diaries, Freya was mentioned by Elijah, when he explained to Elena that his mother and father had seven children, and again by Rebekah, when she told Elena the story about how her family ended up in Mystic Falls.
 Rebekah explained that their parents had lost a child in Europe to the plague and that later, Esther, Mikael, and Ayana moved to Mystic Falls, where Mikael and Esther eventually had the rest of their children, excluding Finn and Elijah, who were born in the Old World.
 It was also said that Freya's death is what made Mikael become so cruel and abusive, as she was his favorite child.